-Allegations which could result in suspension or expulsion, or that are complex, sensitive, or require a number of witnesses or that involve an alleged victim are often referred to a Hearing Panel (see IIIE below).
+Allegations which could result in suspension or expulsion, are complex, sensitive, or require witnesses or involve an alleged victim are often referred to a Hearing Panel (see IIIE below).

 At the conclusion of a Student Conduct Hearing, the conduct officer may refer the case for a Hearing Panel if further development of the facts is warranted and would be aided by a more formal hearing; if this is done, the conduct officer will not make any findings.
 Additionally, a respondent or complainant in a case assigned to a Student Conduct Hearing may request that their case be resolved at a Hearing Panel.
 Such a request must be made before the scheduled hearing.